COVID-19 vaccination drive needs to be taken door-to-door now: PM | Law-Order

 Modi made the remarks as he interacted with district magistrates of over 40 districts spread across Jharkhand, Manipur, Nagaland, Arunachal Pradesh, Maharashtra, Meghalaya, and other states with districts having low vaccination coverage.

+''Make short videos of them (local leaders) of 2-3 minutes and make their videos popular, make them reach every house,'' Modi said.

-Speaking to the officials, he urged them to change gears from making arrangements earlier for taking people to the vaccination centers and getting them safely vaccinated to now administering vaccines door-to-door.
-Modi urged the health workers to reach every house with the passion of 'har Ghar tika, Ghar-Ghar tika' (vaccine at every doorstep).
-He also urged the officials to work with the spirit of 'har Ghar data (knocking on every door) to ensure full vaccination of both doses.
+Speaking to the officials, he urged them to change gears from making arrangements earlier for taking people to the vaccination centres and getting them safely vaccinated to now administering vaccines door-to-door.
+Modi urged the health workers to reach every house with the passion of 'har ghar tika, ghar-ghar tika' (vaccine at every doorstep).
+He also urged the officials to work with the spirit of 'har ghar dastak' (knocking on every door) to ensure full vaccination of both doses.

 ''Now we are preparing to take the vaccination campaign to each household.
-With the mantra of 'har Ghar data, every household lacking the security net of a double dose of vaccine will be approached,'' he said.
+With the mantra of 'har ghar dastak', every household lacking the security net of a double dose of vaccine will be approached,'' he said.

 The prime minister cautioned that while reaching out to every house, equal attention needs to be paid to the second dose along with the first dose of the vaccine. ''You will have to contact those people who have not taken the second dose despite the stipulated time on a priority basis...ignoring this has created problems for many countries in the world,'' he said.